mharen/dnd/_posts/2022-02-08-tree-of-dark-matter-part-3.md

 After reconciling with the crumbling cube monster, the adventurers continue on their way.
 They discover more cube monsters! **Apollo** tries out his new sideways scythe with great success. **Delta** throws hands and takes out another cube monster. **Blaze** flattens another cube monster with his great club, but the squishy creature does not perish. **Angy Boy** finishes the job.

 The group continues down the path and eventually come upon a quiet village.
 They loot the first house they see and discover three chests.
 One chest is half-filled with magic pudding--it's whatever flavor you want it to be.
 The remaining treasures include 500 gold, and **Blaze** finds a pair of web shooters.
-Oh, and 800 silver pieces to share
+Oh, and 800 silver pieces to share.

 Until next time...